TechnicJelle/CMGT_GraduationReport/report.typ

   Because Vulkan gets new features relatively often, developers often have to re-learn parts of Vulkan.
   This library aims to always use the latest features in the background, while keeping a consistent API for the user.
 - #link("https://github.com/NVIDIA-RTX/NVRHI")[NVRHI]: NVIDIA's own cross-platform GPU API abstraction layer.
-  It does not support many platforms, though; only Windows and Linux, but it does expose quite a few modern GPU features, like ray tracing.
+  It does not support many platforms, though; only Windows and Linux, but it does expose quite a few modern GPU features, like hardware raytracing.

 ==== Evaluation